riganti/dotvvm-docs/Pages/concepts/control-development/composite-controls.md

 * `Text` - the property is of type `ValueOrBinding<string>`.
 You can assign both [value binding](~/pages/concepts/data-binding/value-binding) or a hard-coded value to the control.
 Also, the property has a default value - if it is not specified, the text "Button" will be used.

-* `Click` - the property specifies `ICommandBinding` as a type, so only the [command binding](~/pages/concepts/respond-to-user-actions/commands) can be assigned to the property.
+* `Click` - the property specifies `ICommandBinding` as a type, so only the [command](~/pages/concepts/respond-to-user-actions/commands) or staticCommand binding can be assigned to the property.
 It doesn't have a default value, therefore it is required.

 * `ImageUrl` - the property is declared as `string`, so it will support only hard-coded values in markup (or a resource binding).
 It has a default value.